isomerpages/nlb-mobile-guide/spotlight/career-in-focus/2021-04-06-interacting-with-others-01.md

  <a href="https://eresources.nlb.gov.sg/ereads/proxy?id=4FA0F344-D0A8-43E1-B097-49F9D98C2949"><img src="/images/CCS-2-CommunicationClinic.jpg" style="width:300px; text-align:left;"></a>
  </p>
 <p class="end-note">eBook only.
 Mcgraw Hill, 2016.</p>
 As digital platforms become commonplace for business interactions, skills for effective online communication have come to the fore.
-</i>The Communication Clinic</i> has you covered with tips from writing effective emails to delivering powerful presentations, and being assertive online and off.<br/>
+This book has you covered with tips from writing effective emails to delivering powerful presentations, and being assertive online and off.<br/>
 Borrow the eBook <a href="https://eresources.nlb.gov.sg/ereads/proxy?id=4FA0F344-D0A8-43E1-B097-49F9D98C2949">with the app</a>&#128241; or <a href="https://nlb.overdrive.com/media/4FA0F344-D0A8-43E1-B097-49F9D98C2949">online</a>&#128187;. <br/>

 <h5>How to be Heard : Secrets for Powerful Speaking and Listening</h5>